growdigital/forestgarden.wales/content/design.md

 ## Remote forest garden design

-We also offer a remote forest garden service, which costs from £100 for a satellite CAD plan, through to a detailed planting plan with visuals.
-Here is the pricing:
+We also offer a remote forest garden service, from a basic CAD plan created from a satellite photo, through to a detailed planting plan with visuals:

-1. Satellite CAD plan £100
+1. Satellite CAD plan
-2. Structural & tree plan £150
+2. Structural & tree plan
-3. Detailed planting plan £150
+3. Detailed planting plan
-4. Detailed schedule of works £100
+4. Timetable & instructions
-5. Pencil sketches, 2 views £100
+5. Pencil sketches, 2 views

-The whole process takes about 2 weeks, and communication is via [Zoom](https://zoom.us) video calls, [Whatsapp](https://www.whatsapp.com) and email.
+The whole process takes about 2 weeks, depending on the site and the level of detail.
+Communication is via [Zoom](https://zoom.us) video calls, [Whatsapp](https://www.whatsapp.com) and email.
 I use [Simplenote](https://simplenote.com) to document the design.
 The design software I use is [QCAD](https://qcad.org), [available for free](https://qcad.org/en/download).

 The final design is the CAD drawing and the document, which shows the CAD drawing and sketches, gives a walk-through description, a schedule of works, a referenced list of plants and a list of maintenance jobs.
 Here is a living [example](https://app.simplenote.com/p/JZlZ1N) from a London client.